bukka/WordPress/wp-content/plugins/grand-media/readme.txt

-=== Gmedia Gallery - Photo Gallery, Image Slider, Music Player, Video Player, Media Library ===
+=== Gallery - Gmedia Photo Gallery.
+Music Player, Video Gallery, Media Library ===
-Contributors: Rattus
+Contributors: pasyuk
 Donate link: http://codeasily.com/donate/
-Tags: admin, best gallery, flagallery, gallery, gallery slider, gallery with comments, gmedia, header slider, image, image gallery, images, iOS app, iphone gallery, media library, music, page, photo, photo gallery, portfolio, Post, posts, responsive, slider, slideshow, video
-Requires at least: 3.6
+Tags: admin, gallery, image, image gallery, images, music, lightbox, photo, photo gallery, portfolio, responsive, thumbnail Requires at least: 3.6
-Tested up to: 4.5.*
+Tested up to: 4.6
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gmedia Gallery - powerful media library plugin with comments support for creating beautiful galleries and managing files (from creator of Flagallery plugin)
+Gallery Gmedia - media gallery, comments for images, social sharing, show EXIF & Metadata, map geolocation (GPS)

 == Description ==

 Manage files, show image galleries and photo slideshows, play music on your site Gmedia Gallery plugin.
-Gmedia Library provides a comprehensive interface for handling galleries, image and audio files.
+Gmedia Gallery plugin provides a comprehensive interface for handling galleries, images, video & audio files.

 > **NEW:** Now You can upload and manage your Gmedia Library (images, tags, albums) anywhere!!!
 > Download new **[Gmedia application for iPhone](https://itunes.apple.com/ua/app/gmedia/id947515626?mt=8)**

-With Gmedia plugin you can upload an unlimited number of photo and audio files, create dozens of galleries and playlists, group pictures and other files in albums, and add tags for each file.
+With Gmedia Gallery plugin you can upload an unlimited number of photo and audio files, create dozens of galleries and playlists, group pictures and other files in albums, and add tags for each file.
 Handle any file format and link any files with images in few clicks.
 You can import images with captions from Worpress Media Library, Flagallery plugin and from NextGen Gallery plugin right to Gmedia Library.

 Create Slideshow Galleries with using tags and automatically add images to several galleries by assigning these tags to uploaded photos.

-Easily add related photos from Gmedia Library to the Post by using Add Media -> Gmedia Gallery tab MetaBox.
+Easily add related photos from Gmedia Gallery Library to the Post by using Add Media -> Gmedia Gallery tab MetaBox.
 One click for inserting image or gallery right in your page.

-Set Post Featured Image (Post Thumbnail) from Gmedia Library if your theme support post thumbnail.
+Set Post Featured Image (Post Thumbnail) from Gmedia Gallery Library if your theme support post thumbnail.

 Friendly for iPad and iPhone.
 Doesn’t slow down your website. **Unlimited galleries** on your website with **unlimited customizations** for each gallery.